rixo/zoar/README.md

 > Very opinionated test runner for Zorax

-- does not marry your tests to your test runner
+- does not marry your tests to the test runner

 - advanced support for [Zorax](https://github.com/rixo/zorax)